cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 ![illustration 2.3.11.png](./assets/2.3.11.png)

-1. Mallory needs to create another transaction that conflicts with the first one
+- [ ] Mallory needs to wait for the first transaction to clear before creating the second one
-1. The second transaction needs to be placed in a different branch
+- [ ] Mallory needs to create another transaction that conflicts with the first one
-1. Mallory needs to wait for the first transaction to clear before creating the second one
+- [ ] The second transaction needs to be placed in a different branch
-1. The second transaction needs to be placed in the same branch
+- [ ] The second transaction needs to be placed in the same branch
 <details><summary>See correct answer</summary>

-1. Mallory needs to create another transaction that conflicts with the first one.
+- [x] Mallory needs to create another transaction that conflicts with the first one.
-2. The second transaction needs to be placed in a different branch.
+- [x] The second transaction needs to be placed in a different branch.
 </details>

 ### When it comes to double-spending attacks, how do the dishonest nodes get their alternative chain to be accepted by all nodes?